qiz-li/lovelace-soft-ui/README.md

 # Advanced Usage
 Here are some cards I created using this style :)

-All cards are added using the UI: Click on the three dots on the top right, then go to `Configure UI` then click on the `+` on the bottom right, then select `MANUAL CARD`.
+All cards are added using the UI: click on the three dots on the top right, then go to `Configure UI` then click on the `+` on the bottom right, then select `MANUAL CARD`.

 Paste in the appropriate code for each card.